Why is stock management important for business success?

 What is stock management?

 Stock management concerns the control of your stock.
 It involves a number of processes: the procurement of goods; storage, organisation and tracking of stock in your warehouse; and finally the sale and dispatch.
-Effectively managing this flow of stock from source through to sale helps to streamline your business processes, maintain the right stock levels and brings enhanced insight into your operations.
+Effectively managing this flow of stock from source through to sale helps to streamline your business processes, maintaining optimal stock levels and enhanced insight into your operations.

 Stock planning and forecasting.